aws-samples/aws-stepfunctions-examples/README.md

 ## aws-stepfunctions-examples

-AWS Step Functions is an orchestration service for reliably executing multi-step processes using visual workflows.
+AWS Step Functions is a low-code visual workflow service.
 This repository includes detailed examples that will help you unlock the power of serverless workflow.

 ## Examples and Supporting Blog Posts